On Learning Latent Models with Multi-Instance Weak Supervision: Introduction

 \section{Introduction}

-Consider a scenario where a learner aims to learn one or more classifiers ${f_1, \dots, f_n}$, each of which maps an instance $x$ to its corresponding label $y$.
-The learner is given training examples that consist of a \emph{vector} of $M>1$ instances ${\_x = (x_1, \dots, x_M)}$, and each $x_i$ is processed by one of the $f_j$'s.
-Differently from supervised learning, the gold labels $\_y=(y_1,\dots,y_M)$ of $\_x$ are \emph{hidden}; instead, the learner is provided with a \textit{weak} label $s$ which is produced by applying a \emph{transition\footnote{We use the term transition function (or transition in short) instead of simply function due to the relationship between our setting and learning under transition functions \cite{proper-losses-pll,proper-losses-pll-pkdd}.} function} $\sigma$ to the gold labels $\_y$.
+Consider the scenario in Figure \ref{fig:learning-scenario}, where a learner aims to learn one or more classifiers ${f_1, \dots, f_n}$, each of which maps an instance $x$ to its corresponding label $y$.
+The learner is given training examples, each of which consists of a \emph{vector} of $M>1$ instances ${\_x = (x_1, \dots, x_M)}$, and each $x_i$ is processed by one of the $f_j$'s.
+Differently from supervised learning, the gold labels $\_y=(y_1,\dots,y_M)$ of $\_x$ are \emph{hidden}; instead, the learner is provided with a \textit{weak} label $s$ which is produced by applying a \emph{transition function}\footnote{We use the term transition function (or transition in short) instead of simply function, due to the relationship between our setting and learning with partial labels literature \cite{proper-losses-pll,proper-losses-pll-pkdd}.} $\sigma$ to the gold labels $\_y$.
 The transition $\sigma$ itself may be unknown to the learner.